How to Live Longer

 You want to make the best of the time you have left.
 Better yet, you want to know how to live longer.

 You've come to the right place.
 We've gathered the best and most reliable information available on how to live longer.

-All you need to do is sit back, take a deep breath, and savour that cup of coffee or tea while you work through this amazing article.
+All you need to do is sit back, take a deep breath, and savour your favourite cuppa while working through this informative article.